-The flush system generates a high pressure water stream meant to flush most residue buildup from the bottom of the manifold chamber.
-This is the area that residue builds and expands.
+Twice a day for two (2) minutes, a high pressure water stream will flush most residue build-up from the bottom of the manifold chamber.
+This is the area that residue builds and expands from.
 Frequency of this periodic maintenance will vary depending on water mineral content and sanitary conditions.